ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         #### 25 Years Of Cable Assembly Services

-        In 2020 we celebrated an incredible 25 years since Assembly Solutions was created by Founder Graham Balshaw.
-Our experience and knowledge has grown hugely over the years, leading us to become a UK trusted supplier of [cable assemblies](/cable-assemblies) and other wiring products.
+        We have supplied Cable Assembly services for over 25 Years, after the company was founded in 2020.
+It was an incredible milestone to reach and has been a journey of growth since the start, where we started off manufacturing only cable assemblies, and from there steadily grown, where we now also build [wiring looms and wiring harnesses](/wiring-loom).

+        Our years of establishment and wealth of experience has see us grow into one a trusted UK leading British manufacturer which is reputable for all cable assembly services and other wiring products.
 Being a supplier of cable assembly services for over 25 years has extensively broadened our knowledge and expertise in multiple markets.
 These include; Automotive, General Engineering, Medical & Nuclear.

         Our cable assembly services and processes include;